Against Kyrie Irving and the Nets, Wizards’ rally falls a point short at home

 Irving did not look as though he was playing just his fifth game of the season Wednesday.

 The guard scurried all over the court, pouring in 22 points before halftime on 9-of-12 shooting.
-At times he sprinted into wide-open lanes for perfectly-timed floaters but more often than not he worked hard to create his own shot, outpacing the Wizards’ defense.
+At times he sprinted into wide-open lanes for perfectly timed floaters, but more often than not he worked hard to create his own shot, outpacing the Wizards’ defense.

 He and Aldridge, who had 19 points in the first half, were the primary reason Brooklyn had 74 heading into the locker room.
 Wednesday was Aldridge’s highest-scoring half of the season.